-If you’ve lost your job, are recovering from another temporary financial hardship that requires you to seek new employment, or are a veteran transitioning to civilian life, you may be eligible for mortgage payment help from the NC Foreclosure Prevention Fund while you look for work or complete job training.
+If you’ve lost your job, are furloughed, are recovering from another temporary financial hardship that requires you to seek new employment, such as illness, death of a co-borrower or disaster, or are a veteran transitioning to civilian life, you may be eligible for mortgage payment help from the NC Foreclosure Prevention Fund while you look for work or complete job training.
 Assistance is also available if you are re-employed after an eligible hardship but are earning less than before and struggling to pay your mortgage.
 The Fund is offered by the NC Housing Finance Agency using funds from the US Department of the Treasury.
 Services are provided by participating HUD-approved housing counseling agencies statewide.

 Free Foreclosure Counseling

 Free counseling, regardless of what stage of the foreclosure process you find yourself in, is available through the State Home Foreclosure Prevention Project, administered by the NC Housing Finance Agency.
 Services are provided by participating HUD-approved housing counseling agencies statewide.
 To get help, call 1-888-442-8188.

 If you’ve been contacted by a foreclosure prevention or “rescue” agency, protect yourself from fraudulent practices by keeping these tips in mind: